cchitsiang/awesome-stars/topics.md

 ## testing

+- [morintd/prismock](https://github.com/morintd/prismock) - A mock for PrismaClient, dedicated to unit testing.
 - [argos-ci/argos](https://github.com/argos-ci/argos) - Argos is a visual testing solution that fits in your workflow to avoid visual regression.
 Takes screenshots on each commit and be notified if something changes.
 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to p
 - [keploy/keploy](https://github.com/keploy/keploy) - Test generation for Developers.
 Generate tests and stubs for your application that actually works!